 The more people interact the better!

 There are many options how to reduce CO2 emissions and how to compensate your carbon footprint.
-Both are important.
-Over time you will find many information on Travel & Tree how to reduce or compensate your carbon footprint.
+Both are important, to avoid CO2 emissions and plant new trees.

-As of now, just take advantage of our offer that we plant a tree and protect existing rainforests while you go travelling.
-Enjoy!
+You can take advantage of our offer that we plant a tree for free while you go travelling.